wayneworkman/terraform-aws-module-cloudwatch-alarm-triage/README.md

 A reusable Terraform module that integrates AWS CloudWatch Alarms with AWS Bedrock models in agent mode to automatically investigate and triage alarms.
 The AI model operates as an agent with access to a Python execution tool that can run boto3 operations and analysis code with pre-imported libraries, providing deep investigation capabilities.
 This solution provides engineers with comprehensive contextual information and preliminary analysis before they respond to incidents, significantly reducing mean time to resolution (MTTR).

 **Supported Models**:
+- Default: Claude Opus 4.1 (`us.anthropic.claude-opus-4-1-20250805-v1:0`) - Maximum capability and accuracy
-- Default: Amazon Nova Premier (`us.amazon.nova-premier-v1:0`) - Cost-effective option
+- Alternative: Amazon Nova Premier (`us.amazon.nova-premier-v1:0`) - Cost-effective option
-- Claude Opus 4.1: `anthropic.claude-opus-4-1-20250805-v1:0` - Maximum capability
+- The `us.` prefix enables cross-region inference for all Bedrock models
 - Module uses the region of your calling Terraform provider
-- Models must be available in your deployment region

 ## Key Features